- Introduction: Birthday Hotel Hopping In Paris

 For the record, we mentioned this feedback during check-out to the excellent front office manager, so hopefully it’s addressed.

 Cheval Blanc Paris is a stunning new hotel.
-There’s so much to love about this hotel — it has just 72 gorgeously appointed rooms with incredible attention to detail, the amenities and surprises for guests are endless, and the pool is so cool.
+There’s so much to love about this hotel — it has just 72 gorgeously appointed rooms with incredible attention to detail, the amenities and surprises for guests are endless, the dining outlets are phenomenal, and the pool is so cool.
 Most of Paris’ top luxury hotels offer old world charm, so it’s cool to visit a hotel that’s a bit more modern.

 However, I have two concerns with Cheval Blanc Paris, one of which can be easily addressed, and one of which can’t.
 The hotel doesn’t have good sound insulation, and that has the potential to be a problem.
 For some people this could be a big issue (those who like to nap during the day), while for others this could be a non-issue.
 The easier to fix problem is the service at Le Tout-Paris.
 Hopefully this is just a reflection of this hotel being new and kinks being worked out, but I’m hopeful this won’t be an issue for long.